Ishimwe-William/iremboPay-Woocommerce-plugin/ReadMe.md

 ---

 **Disclaimer**: This plugin is not officially affiliated with IremboPay.
-Please test thoroughly before using in production.
+Please test thoroughly in sandbox mode before using in production.